 1. photo by MaloMalverde

-During this day, and quite frankly during whole season, you will find the image plastered EVERYWHERE.
-You can find it on tee shirts, murals, as sugar treats, and even as decorations on our Altars for the Dead !
+During this day, and quite frankly during whole season, you will find skeletons plastered EVERYWHERE.
+You can spot some on tee shirts, murals, as sugar treats, and even as decorations on our Altars for the Dead.

 2. Photo by wiki commons

-This day has become a tradition us Mexicans LOVE...
-During November 1st we dress up as this alluring, colorful creature, and go to school, work, and even hit the clubs and attend to parties like this.
+This day has become a tradition us Mexicans LOVE.
+During November 1st we dress up as this alluring- colorful creature, and go to school, work... we even hit the clubs and party all dressed up as CATRINA.

 3. Photo by MollySVH